File handling

 function addKeywords(ajv: Ajv): Ajv { ajv.addKeyword({ keyword: "maxSizeBytes", validate(max: number, data: unknown) { if (data === undefined) { return true; } if (!(data instanceof File)) { throw new Error(`Expected "File", but got "${typeof data}"`); } return data.size <= max; }, error: { message: (ctx) => `Max file size ${formatFileSize(ctx.schema)}`, }, }); return ajv; }

-const form = createForm({ ...defaults, createValidator: (options) => defaults.createValidator({ ...options, ajvPlugins: (ajv) => addKeywords(addFormComponents(ajv)), }), schema: { title: "File", maxSizeBytes: 1024 * 4, }, uiSchema: { "ui:components": { unknownField: "nativeFileFieldWrapper", }, }, fieldsValidationMode: ON_CHANGE, });</script>
+const form = createForm({ ...defaults, validator: (options) => defaults.validator({ ...options, ajvPlugins: (ajv) => addKeywords(addFormComponents(ajv)), }), schema: { title: "File", maxSizeBytes: 1024 * 4, }, uiSchema: { "ui:components": { unknownField: "unknownNativeFileField", }, }, fieldsValidationMode: ON_CHANGE, });</script>

-However, not all validators support custom keywords,
+<BasicForm {form} />However, not all validators support custom keywords,

 and file storage formats other than File